 Canada's centralization of judicial authority is hardly idiosyncratic.
 Whereas the constituent units in most federal systems choose their own legislators and executives, the same does not necessarily hold for judges.
-Some federations-India and South Africa, for example-dispense with subnational courts altogether, opting for a single court system.
+Some federations- India and South Africa, for example-- dispense with subnational courts altogether, opting for a single court system.
 Other federations, such as Brazil and Nigeria, provide for lower state courts but not for a full hierarchy of state courts paralleling the federal hierarchy.
-And most federal systems lodge the final interpretation of both the federal constitution and subnational constitutions in the federal supreme court or constitutional court.21
+And most federal systems lodge the final interpretation of both the federal constitution and subnational court.